7wei/shareuhack/_posts/learn-to-financial-freedom-from-amazon-bestsellers/index.en-GB.md

 2. Growth bucket: more risk, more rate of return, such as the stock market.
 3. Dream bucket: Put part of the income from other investments into the Dream bucket and try the life you want to experience more!

-> If you want to change your life, you have to change your strategy, you have to change your storey and you have to change your state
+> If you want to change your life, you have to change your strategy, you have to change your story and you have to change your state

 Most importantly, your goal is to live the life you want, not just to have large savings.
 If you do not configure the Dream bucket, your savings and investment will become meaningless.
 The most important thing is to exchange money for meaningful and valuable experience, and to continue to grow!